-The Truth About Michael J. Fox and Tracy Pollan's Inspiring 30-Year Love Story
+The Truth About Michael J. Fox and Tracy Pollan's Inspiring Love Story - E!
+Online

 And then, of course, "He's an amazing father...he's one of the smartest people I know…and he's pretty cute still!"

 Pollan took the occasional acting job during the '00s, guest-starring on Law & Order: SVU and Medium and playing the lead in a TV movie adaptation of James Patterson's 1st to Die.
-Her brother is food author Michael Pollan and Tracy recently collaborated with food writer mom Corky and sisters Dina and Lauri on a cookbook, Pollan Family Table.
+Her brother is writer and professor Michael Pollan and Tracy collaborated with food writer mom Corky and sisters Dina and Lauri on a cookbook, Pollan Family Table.

 Fox slowed down in the '00s to work on Parkinson's-related causes but had scene-stealing guest arcs in Scrubs, Boston Legal and Rescue Me, the last of which won him his fifth Emmy.
 A return to TV with his own eponymous sitcom in 2013 only lasted for one season, but he's since had meaty recurring parts on The Good Wife and Designated Survivor.
 And, he joined the elite group of actors who've had a chance to play a jackass version of themselves on Curb Your Enthusiasm.